PhDLeToanThang/itil-helpdesk/README.md

 _**2. COBIT - ITIL - ISO 27001/27002:2022 as Consolidator:**_

+**Interactions:**
+1. **ITIL** was designed as a service management framework to help you understand how you support processes, how you deliver services
+2. **COBIT** was designed as an IT governance model, particularly and initially with audit in mind to give you control objectives and control practices on how that process should behave
+ - The difference between the two is, COBIT tells you what you should be doing, while ITIL tells you how you should be doing it
+ - Put COBIT and ITIL together, and you have a very powerful model of what you need to be doing and how you need to be doing it, when it comes to your process management
+- **Basically ISO** gives security, but does not provide to acknowledge of how to integrate them into business process
+- **ITIL** focus IT processes
+- **COBIT** focuses on control and metrics

+  So, a combination of all three is usually the best approach. **COBIT** can be used to determine if the company’s needs are being properly supported by IT.**ISO** can be used to determine and improve upon company’s security posture.
+And ITIL can be used to improve IT processes to meet the company’s goals (including security).

 ![image](https://user-images.githubusercontent.com/106635733/201003738-d376585b-93eb-4a4a-a60f-e875640dcec2.png)

 _(A comparison of the business and technical drivers for ISO 27001, ISO 27002, COBIT and ITIL, 2016)_